Greeting Card Poet

 Metaphors in Literature

 31.)
-All the world’s a stage, and all the men and women merely players; they have their exits and entrances, and one man in his time plays many parts, his acts being in seven ages.
+All the world’s a stage, and all the men and women are merely players; they have their exits and entrances, and one man in his time plays many parts, His acts being in seven ages.

 William Shakespeare